 GET THE RIGHT SIZE

-Flutes do not come in multiple ‘sizes’ as well, but you can get rounded head joints for a slight beginner.
-This puts the flute’s keys nearer to the body, thereby decreasing the stretch.
-The fact is that the complications would be more if you don’t have a curved head joint which will vastly exceed the price gap.
+Flutes do not come in multiple ‘sizes’ either, but you can get rounded head joints for a slight beginner.
+This puts the flute’s keys nearer to the body, decreasing the stretch.
+The complications would be more if you don’t have a curved head joint, which will vastly exceed the price gap.
 There could be neck and back discomfort from over-stretching, and participants may also get into the terrible habit of the wrong posture.

 A GOOD BRAND WILL ALWAYS HOLD MORE VALUE

-Many latest models have been running for years, but you need not think about your flute being outdated in six months.
+Many of the latest models have been running for years, but you need not consider your flute outdated in six months.
 In reality, some buyers were fortunate enough to learn that a Yamaha 211 flute purchased a few years earlier is now valued more secondhand than they charged fresh because of rising metal prices!

 THINK AHEAD